ivirshup/anndata-paper/paper.md

 This is problematic since it prohibits reading data by another tool and is highly non-persisent, meaning, it may become inaccessible even after software updates.

 If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
-`AnnData` has chosen the self-describing hierarchical data formats HDF5 and zarr [https://doi.org/10.5281/zenodo.3773449] for this purpose (\autoref{fig:ecosystem}), which are compatible with many programming environments.
+`AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collete14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with many programming environments.

 ![**AnnData provides common conventions for data handling for an ecosystem of tools.**
 `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.
-Once in memory, AnnData provides an API for handling annotated matrices, proving a common base object used by the Python APIs of a range of analytic tools.
+Once in memory, AnnData provides an API for handling annotated matrices, proving a common base object used by the Python APIs of a range of analytic computational biology tools and integrating well with the APIs of the established Python machine learning ecosystem.
 The in memory format has a one to one relationship with its hierarchical on disk formats (mapping of elements indicated by color) and uses language-independent technologies, facilitating use by non-Python applications and interchange with other ecosystems.
 \label{fig:ecosystem}
 ](figures/ecosystem.pdf)